Man who stormed Capitol in caveman costume gets prison

 A New York City judge’s son who stormed the U.S. Capitol wearing a furry “caveman” costume was sentenced on Friday to eight months in prison.

-U.S. District Judge James Boasberg told Aaron Mostofskythat he was “literally on the front lines” of the mob’s attack on Jan.
+U.S. District Judge James Boasberg said Aaron Mostofsky was “literally on the front lines” of the mob’s attack on Jan.
 6, 2021.

 “What you and others did on that day imposed an indelible stain on how our nation is perceived, both at home and abroad, and that can’t be undone,” the judge told Mostofsky, 35.